dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 For example, if a Dhall expression has type `Bool` that means that interpreting the expression must produce a `True` or `False` value.
-No other result is possible, and in particular a null value is not possible.
+No other result is possible, and in particular a null value is impossible.

-However, you can opt in to empty values by wrapping types in `Optional`.
+However, you can opt in to potentially empty types by wrapping types in `Optional`.
 For example, an `Optional Natural` is a `Natural` number that might be present or might be absent.

 There are two ways to create a value of type `Optional Natural`.
 If the `Natural` number is present then you wrap the `Natural` number in a `Some` to